19hours/sg-statutes/Acts/Income Tax Act.md

 [1/90; 20/91; 28/92; 26/93; 1/98; 24/2000; 24/2001; 37/2002; 49/2004; 53/2007]

-8(6) Where the statutory income of any person has been computed by reference to an account made up to a certain day, and such person fails for any reason whatsoever to make up an account to the corresponding day in the year following, the statutory income both of the year of assessment in which such failure occurs and of the 2 years of assessment following shall be computed on such basis as the Comptroller in his discretion thinks fit.
+\*(6) Where the statutory income of any person has been computed by reference to an account made up to a certain day, and such person fails for any reason whatsoever to make up an account to the corresponding day in the year following, the statutory income both of the year of assessment in which such failure occurs and of the 2 years of assessment following shall be computed on such basis as the Comptroller in his discretion thinks fit.

 [53/2007 wef 06/12/2007]

 [53/2007]

-8The words initalicsin subsection (6) will be deleted from the year of assessment 2009.
+\*The words initalicsin subsection (6) will be deleted from the year of assessment 2009.

-9(7) Where it is necessary in order to arrive at the income of any year of assessment or other period, to divide and apportion to specific periods the income of any period for which accounts have been made up, or to aggregate such income or any apportioned parts thereof, it shall be lawful to make such a division, and apportionment or aggregation, and any apportionment under this section shall be made in proportion to the number of days in the respective periods, unless the Comptroller, having regard to any special circumstances, otherwise directs.
+\*(7) Where it is necessary in order to arrive at the income of any year of assessment or other period, to divide and apportion to specific periods the income of any period for which accounts have been made up, or to aggregate such income or any apportioned parts thereof, it shall be lawful to make such a division, and apportionment or aggregation, and any apportionment under this section shall be made in proportion to the number of days in the respective periods, unless the Comptroller, having regard to any special circumstances, otherwise directs.

 [53/2007 wef 06/12/2007]

 [53/2007]

-9The words initalicsin subsection (7) will be deleted from the year of assessment 2009.
+\*The words initalicsin subsection (7) will be deleted from the year of assessment 2009.

 (8) The statutory income of an executor of a deceased person for any year of assessment shall be the income of the estate administered by such executor computed in accordance with subsections (1) to (7).